anticlergygang/shdb/README.md

     Change '/Users/anti/passthepotion', and process.env.DIRCIPHERKEY to something that will work for you.

-    THIS COULD MAKE YOU LOOSE DATA IF YOU DO IT WRONG, there now you can't say I didn't warn you.
+    THIS COULD MAKE YOU LOSE DATA IF YOU DO IT WRONG, there now you can't say I didn't warn you.

 */